 Let’s start with Wallis’ life prior to meeting Edward VIII, and her past that would mean she would never be accepted as royal…

 The woman known to us as Wallis Simpson was born in Pennsylvania on 19th June 1896, and was actually named Bessie Wallis Warfield.
 She grew up as an only child; her mother was Alice Warfield, and her father, Teackle Wallis Warfield.
 He passed away four months after his daughter was born.
 Due to this, Bessie – who came to be known as Wallis – and her mother relied on support from her family.

 Up until the age of 6, she lived with her rich uncle, Soloman Davies Warfield and grandmother.
 She then moved in with her aunt, Bessie Merryman, in 1901, after Bessie was widowed.
 This arrangement lasted for a year until Alice found her own apartment and in 1908, remarried, becoming Alice Rasin.
 Her second husband was John Freeman Rasin, who was the son of an influential boss of the Democratic Party.

-Wallis had two marriages before coming to England and meeting Edward.
+Wallis had two marriages before coming to England and meeting Edward, known as David to his family.
 Her first husband was Earl Winfield Spencer Jr., a U.S naval pilot; they married in November 1916.
 This was an unexpected coupling and the marriage was not a successful one, as Earl was known to drink heavily and even crashed when flying due to his drink problem.
 Luckily, he survived unharmed when he crashed into the sea.